jailop/ziggraph/README.md

 This module is intended to provide a representation for graph basic operations.
-It does not implement graph algorithms (check the folder examples to check some algorithm implementations using this module).
+It does not implement graph algorithms (check the folder examples to some algorithm implementations using this module).

 ## Features